 The leading scientific breakthoughs that led to a correct understanding

-This page about the history of gout was last reviewed or updated, on 31 August 2011
+This page about gout history was last reviewed or updated, on 11 January 2018

 THE ANCIENTS AND THEIR CAUSES OF GOUT - The humours (humors) that were not funny.

 Around 400 B.C.
 Hippocrates (466-377 B.C.), thought its cause was connected to the four humours (humors) which, if in balance in the body delivered health, and if out of balance delivered illness.
 The humours (humors) were blood, black bile, yellow bile and phlegm.
 The cause of gout he thought, was that an excess of one of these humours “dropped” or “gutta-d”, into a joint and hence the pain and inflammation therein.
 Tophi were accumulations of unbalanced humours (humors) in the affected body area such as an elbow joint.

 Hippocrates was the first known physician to attempt to describe what causes gout